Sv-Biophys/protein_structure_analysis/README.md

 **Analysis completed.**

-This project represents the foundation of a broader structural bioinformatics portfolio progressing from protein structure analysis to structure comparison and molecular dynamics analysis.
+The project demonstrates a basic workflow for connecting protein sequence features with experimentally determined structural information.